Optical Simulation SDK

 Note

-You can add parts with any keywords from part.change_config to add and change properties with the same command.
+You can add parts with any keyword arguments from part.change_config to add and change properties with the same command.

 Find a part: